SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex99/README.md

-# How to connect to a SAP S/4HANA Fully-Activated Appliance system using ADT
+# How to connect to a to an SAP S/4HANA on premise or private cloud system

 This document describes how to create a **ABAP Project** to connect to an SAP S/4HANA on premise or private cloud system.
 The screen shots taken use a preconfigured appliance system as it is used in various workshops of the SAP ABAP Platform PM team.